thunderrabbit/barefoot_rob/event_templates/walk_and_talk/izumi_tamagawa/izumi_tamagawa_full_moon.en.md

 FIRST_GATHERING_TIME Meet at Izumi-Tamagawa Station near benches https://goo.gl/maps/4yh8TLgADixQYnzU8

-EVENT_TIME: Walk toward Tama River
+IZUMI_DEPARTURE_TIME: Walk toward Tama River

 The grass is nice for walking and relaxing.
 Enjoy the light of the full moon.